Download email attachments in .NET

 The email attachments are downloaded along with the email message.
 Attachments are stored within the email as part of a mime tree.
 Usually Quoted-Printable or Base64 encoding is used.
 This is why apart of an IMAP/POP3 client, MIME parser is needed.
 Mail.dll is going to parse such MIME tree for you and expose all attachments as well-known .NET collections.
 Of course all other email properties, like subject, date, recipients and body, are also available.

-- IMail.Visuals – contains files that should be displayed to the user (usually images embedded in HTML emails).
+• IMail.Visuals – visual elements, files that should be displayed to the user, such as images embedded in an HTML email.

 Below you’ll find samples of how you can save all attachments to disk using C# and VB.NET via POP3 and IMAP protocols.